-NSA II Bahrain purchases treated water from the Kingdom of Bahrain Electricity & Water Authority (EWA).
+NSA I Bahrain purchases treated water from the Kingdom of Bahrain Electricity & Water Authority (EWA).
 This city water comes from the ocean and is treated at the Al Hidd Water Plant, a multi-stage flash distillation plant.
 Water received from the City of Manama Al Hidd Plant is further treated by using Reverse Osmosis (RO) and approved process chemicals prior to purification.
 Disinfection of the water is achieved by chlorination.
-Potable water is stored in secured and controlled access tanks at each facility for direct distribution to various outlets throughout NSA II water distribution network.
-NSA II water is trucked to BANZ above ground water tank (AST) since Apr 2022 and to NSA III aboveground water tank (AST) since May 2022.
+Potable water is stored in secured and controlled access tanks at each facility for direct distribution throughout the NSA I water distribution network.